Combo819/social-media-archiver/packages/documentation/docs/guide/get-start.md

 npm run start
 ```

-By default, the fronend will run on port `3000` and the backend will run on port `5000`.
+By default, the frontend runs on port `3000` and the backend runs on port `5000`.
 The API call from the frontend will be proxied to the port `5000`.
 Thus, if you are doing the frontend development, make sure the backend is running on port `5000`.
 When you see